• Skip to primary navigation

 Set the breaded heart of palm on a clean plate, and continue until all of the pieces are breaded.

-• Once all of the hearts of palm are breaded, drop a breadcrumb into the oil in the skillet.
-If oil immediately bubbles around it, it’s ready for frying.
+To see if the oil is ready, drop a breadcrumb into the oil in the skillet.
+If oil immediately bubbles around it, it's ready for frying.

 • Put the hearts of palm into the oil (working in batches, if necessary, so as to not overcrowd).
 Fry for about 4 minutes, rotating the hearts of palm as they brown, so that every part is fried.